 Many people surveyed say that having to pedal up hills and arriving at their destination sweaty are major deterrents to commuting by bike, even when bike lanes and other facilities are there.

-Each person was given an e-bike to take home: a 42-pound bicycle with a rear rack-mounted battery pack, capable of doing 18 mph (29 kph) under motor assist.
+Provided by local dealer Bike N Hike, each person was given a Currie iZip E3 e-bike to take home: a 42-pound bicycle with a rear rack-mounted battery pack, capable of doing 18 mph (29 kph) under motor assist.
 They could use it however they wanted during the 10-week period.

 The Kaiser volunteers in this study—over half of whom were women—were asked to take online surveys before, during, and after the study.

-About 85 percent of respondents had access to a functional bicycle before the program, yet only 23 percent reported using a bicycle once per week or more.
-During the program, this rate became 53 percent, in part because the e-bikes made people feel more confident riding.
+- About 85% of respondents had access to a functional bicycle before the program, yet only 23% reported using a bicycle once per week or more.
+During the program, this rate became 53%, in part because the e-bikes made people feel more confident riding.

 In Portland, e-bikes can use the same facilities that are intended for regular bikes – bike lanes, multi-use paths and greenways – as well as riding in the lane with on-road traffic.
 That’s not true everywhere.
 In 2014, MacArthur and Nick Kobel, an associate economic planner with the city of Portland who at the time was a Portland State University graduate student, conducted a comprehensive review of the different regulations of e-bikes in North America; a useful resource for anyone interested in adopting or advocating for e-bikes.